Nelson-Gon/mde/README.md

 ```

 The above might be less useful if one would like to get the results by group.
-In that case, one can set `grouped` to `TRUE` and provide a vector of names in `grouping_cols` that will be used for grouping.
+In that case, one can provide a vector of names in `grouping_cols` to use for grouping.

 ```